ZhubaGoldenlamb/Geospatial-Applications-Development/README.md

 - geemap
 - Pandas
 - Altair
-- Google Colab / Jupyter

 ### Context

-This project represents an **analytical, scripting-focused complement** to the visualization and application-driven projects presented elsewhere in this repository.
-While other projects emphasize dashboard design and user interaction, this workflow highlights geoprocessing logic, spatial analysis, and environmental data interpretation using programmatic GIS methods.
+This project represents an **analytical, scripting-focused complement** to the visualization- and application-driven projects presented elsewhere in this repository.
+While other projects emphasize dashboards, web GIS, and cartographic design, this workflow highlights **geoprocessing logic, spatial analysis, and environmental interpretation** using programmatic GIS methods.